Let’s be honest, we’ve all searched for ‘make money online’ in Google.

 If you feel you don’t have any of those skills and you’re not studying them, no worries.
 Just start by trying something out.
-This could be writing, drawing, marketing, blogging, programming etc. Any skill you feel people will need – start practising it and see if this is something you could do.
+This could be writing, drawing, marketing, blogging, graphic design, programming etc. Any skill you feel people will need – start practising it and see if this is something you could do.
+You can start with something more general like a virtual assistant.
+Or something super specific like writing food articles.
 Try a bit of everything and see what works for you – you can try programming free for 7 days on Treehouse and do some free courses on Udemy.
 This is great because it also adds experience to your CV. 💁

 For a more detailed way on how to get started with freelancing check out this post: How to Earn Money Freelancing in University

 This is closely linked to freelancing, but is a little different because you don’t need a specific skill here.
 With Fiverr you can sell anything from ‘a message on your belly’ to Amazon reviews and lessons – I’m not kidding.
 I remember making a quick $5 by writing reviews on different websites (sometimes they would send me the product).
 Pretty sweet and easy money. 😛